Where to host a PostgreSQL database

 This is one of the best options when it comes to having your own server, with your own database, on the Internet.

-The drawback is that you’ll need to learn how to setup a Linux server.
-And manage it.
-Skip this option if this does not excite you, because it can be a real pain and time sink.
+The drawback is that you’ll need to learn how to set up and manage a Linux server: securing it, applying updates, watching disk space, planning major-version upgrades, and rehearsing restores.
+Skip this option if this does not excite you, because it can be a real time sink.
+If it does excite you, it is also the best teacher.

 TIP: DigitalOcean also offers a managed database that makes things easier (but also costs more, save time spend more), see below.

-NOTE: I say DigitalOcean because I use and like that platform (and you can use my referral link to get a $100 free credit you can use for the next 2 months) but you could use any other VPS company.
+NOTE: I say DigitalOcean because I use and like that platform (and you can use my referral link to get free credit) but you could use any other VPS company.

-The plus side is that if you have your own VPS for the database, you can also host the Next.js app on there.
-This has a benefit: both the app, and the data, will be on the same server.
+The plus side is that if you have your own VPS for the database, you can also host the app on there.
+Both the app and the data live on the same server, which removes network latency between them.
+And you can scale up the server as you need.

 DigitalOcean Managed Database